xmengnet/linux-ck-uksm/README.md

-# This repo is autobuild my linux kernel : linux-ck-uksm
+# This repo is autobuild the linux kernel : linux-ck-uksm

 Here are the [AUR](https://aur.archlinux.org/packages/linux-ck-uksm/) address